polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/build-a-dapp/pallet.md

 [Rust "trait"](https://doc.rust-lang.org/book/ch10-02-traits.html); traits in Rust are similar to interfaces in languages such as C++, Java and Go.
 For now, the only thing we will configure about our pallet is that it will emit some Events.
-The `Config` interface is another topic that will be covered in greater depth in the next tutorial, the [Add a Pallet](../add-a-pallet) tutorial.
+The `Config` interface is another topic that will be covered in greater depth in the [Add a Pallet](../add-a-pallet) tutorial.
 The following code will need to be added to your `pallets/template/src/lib.rs` file:

 ```rust